-Are there any special rules regarding the therapy cap?
+Are there any special rules regarding the therapy threshold?

 Yes.
-The American Taxpayer Relief Act (ATRA) of 2012 includes a significant change in policy regarding the use of ABNs once patients exceed the therapy cap.
-Effective January 3, 2013, providers must issue a valid ABN to collect out-of-pocket payment from Medicare beneficiaries for services above the therapy cap that Medicare deems not reasonable and necessary.
-It is imperative to understand that therapists should not issue an ABN for every beneficiary who exceeds the therapy cap; rather, they should only do so when they believe the services in question do not meet Medicare’s definition of “reasonable or necessary.”
-This is a significant change from pre-2013 rules, which did not require providers to issue ABNs for beneficiaries to be held liable for denied charges above the therapy cap.
-Now, if a therapist decides to issue an ABN to a patient who exceeds the therapy cap, the therapist will not attach the KX modifier to that claim.
-If there is no KX modifier on the claim and the therapy cap has been exceeded, the claim will be denied.
+The American Taxpayer Relief Act (ATRA) of 2012 includes a significant change in policy regarding the use of ABNs once patients exceed the threshold formerly known as the therapy cap.
+Effective January 3, 2013, providers must issue a valid ABN to collect out-of-pocket payment from Medicare beneficiaries for services above the therapy threshold that Medicare deems not reasonable and necessary.
+It is imperative to understand that therapists should not issue an ABN for every beneficiary who exceeds the therapy threshold; rather, they should only do so when they believe the services in question do not meet Medicare’s definition of “reasonable or necessary.”
+This is a significant change from pre-2013 rules, which did not require providers to issue ABNs for beneficiaries to be held liable for denied charges above the therapy threshold.
+Now, if a therapist decides to issue an ABN to a patient who exceeds the therapy threshold, the therapist will not attach the KX modifier to that claim, but will instead apply the GA modifier to trigger Medicare to deny the claim.
 The patient can then be charged for the visits.